• Skip to primary navigation

 TO FREEZE: Now is a good time to freeze the dough if you're planning ahead for a future event or wont be using the dough within a two days.
 Double wrap the dough in plastic wrap and place it on a flat surface in the freezer for up to one month.
 When ready to use, thaw overnight in the refrigerator.
 Before rolling out the dough, leave it at room temperature for at least an hour - this will make it easier to roll.

-• While the dough is resting, preheat oven to 350F (180C).
-Bake the pastry for 25 minutes for a blind baked crust.
+• Par Bake (partially baked): While the dough is resting, preheat oven to 350F (180C).
+Bake the pastry for 25 minutes for a par baked crust.
+A par baked crust is for pies that will be filled and baked again, like pecan or pumpkin pie.
 Then proceed with the directions of the recipe you're using.
-Blind baking a crust can be done up to one day prior to when the pastry is needed.
+Par baking a crust can be done up to one day prior to when the pastry is needed.
 Store covered at room temperature.

 Notes